-Kind Name Specification PLUGIN_DEPFLAGS Plug-in specific flags for ocamldep Dependencies PLUGIN_GENERATED Plug-in files to compiled before running ocamldep PLUGIN_DEPENDS Other plug-ins to compiled before no the considered one PLUGIN_DOCFLAGS Plug-in specific flags for ocamldoc PLUGIN_UNDOC Source files with no provided doc- Documentation umentation PLUGIN_TYPES_TODOC Additional source files to docu- ment PLUGIN_INTRO Text file to append to the plug-in introduction PLUGIN_HAS_EXT_DOC Whether the plug-in has an exter- nal pdf manual PLUGIN_NO_TESTS Whether there is no plug-in spe- cific test directory Testing PLUGIN_TESTS_DIRS tests to be included in the default test suite PLUGIN_TESTS_DIRS_DEFAULT Directories containing tests PLUGIN_TESTS_LIBS Specific .cmo files used by plug-in tests PLUGIN_NO_DEFAULT_TEST Whether to include tests in default test suite.
-PLUGIN_DISTRIBUTED_BIN Whether to include the plug-in in no Distribution binary distribution PLUGIN_DISTRIBUTED Whether to include the plug-in in no source distribution PLUGIN_DISTRIB_EXTERNAL Additional files to be included in no the distribution
+Kind Name Specification PLUGIN_DEPFLAGS Plug-in specific flags for ocamldep Dependencies PLUGIN_GENERATED Plug-in files to compiled before running ocamldep PLUGIN_DEPENDS Other plug-ins to compiled before no the considered one PLUGIN_DOCFLAGS Plug-in specific flags for ocamldoc Documentation PLUGIN_UNDOC Source files with no provided documentation PLUGIN_TYPES_TODOC Additional source files to docu- ment PLUGIN_INTRO Text file to append to the plug-in introduction PLUGIN_HAS_EXT_DOC Whether the plug-in has an exter- nal pdf manual PLUGIN_NO_TESTS Whether there is no plug-in spe- cific test directory Testing PLUGIN_TESTS_DIRS tests to be included in the default test suite PLUGIN_TESTS_DIRS_DEFAULT Directories containing tests PLUGIN_TESTS_LIBS Specific .cmo files used by plug-in tests PLUGIN_NO_DEFAULT_TEST Whether to include tests in default FLOGIN_NO_DEFAOLI_TEST test suite.
+PLUGIN_DISTRIBUTED_BIN Whether to include the plug-in in no Distribution binary distribution PLUGIN_DISTRIBUTED Whether to include the plug-in in source distribution no PLUGIN_DISTRIB_EXTERNAL Additional files to be included in no l the distribution

-Figure 5.9: Special parameters of Makefile.dynamic and Makefile.plugin.
+$\label{eq:Figure 5.9: Special parameters of Makefile.dynamic and Makefile.plugin. }$

-- Variable PLUGIN\NO\DEFAULT\TEST indicates whether the test directory of the plug-in should be considered when running Frama-C default test suite.
+- Variable PLUGIN\NO\TEST must be set to yes if there is no specific test directory for the plug-in. - Variable PLUGIN\TESTS\DIRS is the directories containing plug-in tests.
+Its default value is tests/\$(notdir \$(PLUGIN\DIR))). - Variable PLUGIN\TESTS\LIB is the .cmo plug-in specific files used by plug-in tests.
+Do not write its file path (which is \$(PLUGIN\TESTS\DIRS)) nor its file extension (which is .cmo). - Variable PLUGIN\NO\DEFAULT\TEST indicates whether the test directory of the plug-in should be considered when running Frama-C default test suite.
 When set to a non-empty value, the plug-in tests are run only through make \$(PLUGIN\NAME)\tests. - Variable PLUGIN\DISTRIB\BIN indicates whether the plug-in should be included in a binary distribution. - Variable PLUGIN\DISTRIBUTED indicates whether the plug-in should be included in a source distribution. - Variable PLUGIN\DISTRIB\EXTERNAL is the list of files that should be included in the source distribution for this plug-in, outside of the src/\$(PLUGIN\NAME) directory (and the test and documentation directories if any).

 As previously said, the above variables is set before including Makefile.plugin in order to customize its behavior.
 Nevertheless they must not be use anywhere else in the makefile.
 In order to deal with this issue, for each plug-in p, Makefile.plugin provides some variables which may be used after its inclusion defining p.
 These variables are listed in Figure 5.10.
-For each variable of the form $p_VAR$ , its behavior is exactly equivalent to the value of the parameter PLUGIN\VAR for the plug-in $p^2$ .
+For each variable of the form $p{VAR}$ , its behavior is exactly equivalent to the value of the parameter PLUGIN\VAR for the plug-in $p^2$ .